UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 #### Data Viewing

-#### Let's first see how many rows and columns of data are present in both datasets
+Let's first see how many rows and columns of data are present in both datasets.

 ```r
 dim(chem)